mrpjevans/klaxon/README.md

 In the original tutorial, we did not wire up the buzzer.
 This software makes use of it.
 To add the buzzer:

-* Secure a sheilded wire between the Automation pHAT ground and the the relay COM (Common)
+* Secure a shielded wire between the Automation pHAT ground and the the relay COM (Common)
 * Connect the buzzer wire (orange in my case) to NO (Normally Open) on the relay

 The buzzer is _very_ loud, so the software implements a one-second cutoff for the sake of everyone's sanity.